Ebors · Licensing & attributions

 License for Ebors itself

 © 2026 Tejas Thimmaiah.
-Ebors is licensed under the Apache License, Version 2.0.
-You are free to use, modify, and redistribute the source under the terms of that license, including for commercial use, provided you retain attribution and the license notice.
+Ebors is free software, licensed under the GNU General Public License, version 3 or later (GPL-3.0-or-later).
+You are free to use, study, share, and modify it under the terms of that license, including for commercial use.

-The Apache-2.0 license includes a patent grant from contributors to users.
-It does not grant rights to use the “Ebors” name or logo to label your own redistributions — see Trademarks below.
+The GPL does not grant rights to use the “Ebors” name or logo to label your own redistributions — see Trademarks below.

 Rendering engine